 Community Services is a program operated as a continuum to the services provided by state correctional institutions or regional correctional facilities.
-The division also extends its services to the Board of Probation and Parole and the courts, for whom it also serves as an alternative to incarceration for female the division has undergone some significant administrative changes.
-Commissioner Marks has had regional directors attend the monthly superintendents' meetings on a regional basis, enabling all executive staff to participate and share in identifying the ongoing needs of the Bureau of Correction's programs being afforded to the incarcerated offender.
+The division also extends its services to the Board of Probation and Parole and the courts, for whom it also serves as an alternative to incarceration for female offenders.